Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: Introduction

-The rest of this paper is organized as follows: we summarize related works about AQA in Section \ref{section2}, demonstrate the detailed process of the proposed method in Section \ref{section3}.
-The experimental details are described in Section \ref{section4}.
-We finally conclude our paper and analyze the future works in Section \ref{section5}.
+The remainder of this paper is organized as follows.
+We summarize the AQA related works in Section~\ref{section2} and provide the details of the proposed method in Section~\ref{section3}.
+The experiments are described in Section~\ref{section4}.
+Finally, we conclude our paper and analyze future works in Section~\ref{section5}.